A Trench Periscope sighting attachment for the SMLE rifle

 VIEW THE ABOVE ARCHIVE AS A PDF

-It should be borne in mind that at the time of this 1903 report in the Small Arms Committee minutes, the new Short Lee-Enfield had only just been first produced.
+It should perhaps be borne in mind that at the time of this 1903 report in the Small Arms Committee minutes, the new Short Lee-Enfield had only just been first produced.

 See also the Chandler Periscopic Hyposcope Lee-Enfield rifle adaptation